Tencent Music plans to go public on US exchange

-Tencent Music has filed plans to go public in the United States in what could be one the biggest IPOs by a Chinese company.
+Tencent Music has filed plans to go public in the United States in what could be one the biggest recent US IPOs by a Chinese company.

 The company set a placeholder target of $1 billion, which could value the company between $25 and $30 billion, according to its SEC filing.

 Tencent Music dominates the music streaming market in China through its Spotify-like apps.
-The company revealed in its SEC filing that its services have more than 800 million monthly active users.
+The company revealed in its SEC filing that its music apps have more than 800 million monthly active users.
 Spotify owns a 9% stake in Tencent Music.

 The entertainment subsidiary of Tencent reported a profit of $263 million for the first six months of 2018, with revenue of $1.3 billion.